-Cost of Living Comparison
+Cost of Living Comparison Calculator

-Compare expenses between two lifestyles.
+Compare living costs between two cities.

 A $100,000 salary in Austin, Texas has a fundamentally different purchasing power than $100,000 in San Francisco, California — yet most salary negotiations happen without a systematic framework to account for this difference.
 The Cost of Living Calculator compares the real cost of living between any two cities using regional price indices, housing data, and tax calculations to show you exactly what income you'd need in a destination city to maintain your current standard of living.